 Brainstorm Mornings is Tasmania’s unique change maker community where thinkers, innovators, leaders, entrepreneurs or anyone who is passionate about doing good to people and the environment get together to discuss and create a vision for a better future.
-Hosted by social entrepreneur Marisol Miro Quesada, the group meets monthly to tackle complex social and environmental problems.
-As a practitioner and coach of design thinking, lean and customer centred innovation, Marisol Miro Quesada, Coinventa’s founder, believes every problem is an opportunity for design and uses those techniques to facilitate the brainstorm morning sessions.
+Organised and hosted by building designer and strategist Marisol Miró Quesada, the group meets monthly to tackle complex social and environmental problems.
+As a practitioner and coach of design thinking, lean and human-centred strategy, Marisol believes every problem is an opportunity for design and uses those techniques to facilitate the Brainstorm Morning sessions.
 By framing the monthly challenges as “How might we questions” we set ourselves up for innovative solutions.
 Our informal gatherings invite a community organisation or NFP every month to help them tackle a complex problem, they present their challenge and we brainstorm ideas to help them.
 So expect guest speakers, lots of post-its and people who want to work for an hour and a half on real issues, design, co-create solutions and in the process connect with others and get empowered to act and achieve change.

 Our upcoming events.

 |June||22||Friday||8:30 AM||10:30 AM||2 Swan St, North Hobart||BUY TICKETS||From Ideas to Action: Women Entrepreneur’s Support Circle

 Testimonials about our events.

 “A gentle but quite deep exploration of how to creatively challenge ourselves and others.” – Manager government services

 “Very thought provoking, challenging me in a great way.
 And Thank you for the tea and food.
 A lovely welcoming touch.” – Small business owner

 “Great content.
 Can apply to life and business easily!” – Business owner